NDCs – the central mechanism for climate policy under the Paris Agreement

 Nationally Determined Contributions (NDCs) are the national mechanisms contributing to the Paris Agreement objective of keeping global temperature increases below 2 or even 1.5 degrees Celsius.
 Through key partnerships in many developing countries, FTA is centrally placed to support countries to implement efficient and effective NDCs.
 The focus in this priority is on mitigation, but includes adaptation objectives of the NDCs.

 FTA is analyzing how forest-based climate mitigation can be improved by countries in their NDCs.
 This includes analyzing REDD+ at country level and in the context of the NDCs, and an analysis of NDCs in selected Central American countries.

-FTA is continuing to refine terra-I as a remote-sensing-based monitoring tool for early warning and near-real time detection of deforestation, as well as an MRV tool for whole landscapes (for example, Orinoco).
-FTA is also working on the genetic constraints of forest adaptation to climate change so that countries can meet their NDC objectives through the use of forests, trees and agroforestry resources.
+FTA is continuing to refine terra-I as a remote-sensing-based monitoring tool for early warning and near-real time detection of deforestation, as well as a monitoring, reporting and verification (MRV) tool for whole landscapes (for example, Orinoco).
+FTA is also working on the genetic constraints of forest adaptation to climate change so that countries can meet their NDC objectives through the use of forest, tree and agroforestry resources.

 With the aid of partner TropenBos International we are engaging with policymakers to make this knowledge available for greater efficiency and effectiveness of national policy making.
 This will move FTA towards the ultimate outcome of efficient, effective and equitable national and international climate mitigation policies and funding, aligned with development objectives (the 3E+ goals), and the establishment of FTA as a global player in this arena.